oplS17projects/Virtual-Piano/Minh_Nguyen.md

 # Overview
 This set of code helps design an interactive user interface for the virtual piano.
-It is important because it is responsible for the interactions between users and the application and between the application and the UI thus dynamically updating the UI as the users give inputs.
+It is important because it is responsible for the interactions between users and the application and between the application and the UI thus dynamically updating the UI as the users give their inputs.

-The image files are abstracted by being stored in a list.
-Whenever an element is called it will be called from a list not directly the varible names.
-Also the the design of the piano was done using the recursive method.

 **Authorship note:** All of the code described here was written by myself.